DunlapCoddingPC/pyUSPTO/README.md

 ## Features

 - Access to both USPTO Bulk Data API and Patent Data API
-- Search for products and patents using various filters
+- Search for patent applications using various filters
 - Download files and documents from the APIs

 ## Data Models

 The library uses Python dataclasses to represent API responses.
-All data models include proper type annotations for attributes and methods, making them fully compatible with static type checkers.
+All data models include  type annotations for attributes and methods, making them fully compatible with static type checkers.

 ### Bulk Data API